 Angry Birds Star Wars series character, Rovio has a tiny QR Code on its base.
 On a clear plastic, the code becomes magnified.

-You just need to scan this QR Code through your device’s camera and the character will be zapped into the game almost immediately.
+You just need to scan this QR Code using your device’s camera.
+And the character will be zapped into the game almost immediately.

 b.
 Printed QR Codes

 Printed QR Codes are generally used in the real world.
 And they can also be a part of the gaming experience.